RSEjas140/AISSday2/_episodes/15-dealing-with-messy-data.md

 {% include links.md %}

 We've covered the basic concepts of storing and accessing data in Pandas, on a nice neat dataset.
-But real-world datasets are often - usually - nearly always? - quite messy; so much so that data scientists spend the majority of their time organising and cleaning data [^1].
-We'll download a dataset and spend some time exploring it, tidying it up, and analysing it, learning some more `pandas` functions along the way.
+But real-world datasets are often quite messy; so much so that data scientists spend the majority of their time organising and cleaning data [^1].
+We'll download a dataset and spend some time exploring it, tidying it up, and analysing it, utilising some more `pandas` functions along the way.

 ## Download a data set